About Ogemaw County

 Mugshots & Booking Photos

-Mugshots in Ogemaw County are taken and retained by the Ogemaw County Sheriff's Office during the booking process.
+Mugshots in Ogemaw County are taken and retained by Ogemaw County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the Sheriff's Office, either online or by request.
 Michigan does not have specific mugshot removal laws, but individuals can petition for removal or sealing of records under certain circumstances.
-The availability of mugshots is subject to state regulations and privacy considerations, ensuring a balance between public access and individual rights.
+The availability of mugshots is subject to state regulations and privacy considerations, making sure of a balance between public access and individual rights.

 Courts & Case Records

-Ogemaw County's judicial system includes the 34th Circuit Court, located at 806 West Houghton Avenue, West Branch, MI 48661, phone (989) 345-0170.
-The Circuit Court has general jurisdiction over felony criminal cases, civil cases exceeding $25,000, divorce and family law matters, and appeals from lower courts.
-The 81st District Court, also located at the Ogemaw County Building at 806 West Houghton Avenue, handles misdemeanor criminal cases, civil matters up to $25,000, landlord-tenant disputes, and small claims cases up to $6,500.
-The District Court can be reached at (989) 345-0157.
+Ogemaw County's judicial system includes the 34th Circuit Court, located at 806 West Houghton Avenue, West Branch, MI 48661 The Circuit Court has general jurisdiction over felony criminal cases, civil cases exceeding $25,000, divorce and family law matters, and appeals from lower courts.
+The 81st District Court, also located at Ogemaw County Building at 806 West Houghton Avenue, handles misdemeanor criminal cases, civil matters up to $25,000, landlord-tenant disputes, and small claims cases up to $6,500.

 - Fees for court record copies are established by statute: certified copies typically cost $10 for the first page and $1 for each additional page, while non-certified copies are generally $1 per page.

-Ogemaw County Probate Court, phone (989) 345-0067, has jurisdiction over estates, wills, trusts, guardianships, conservatorships, mental health proceedings, and juvenile matters.
+Ogemaw County Court can be contacted through the office’s website.
+Ogemaw County Probate Court, has jurisdiction over estates, wills, trusts, guardianships, conservatorships, mental health proceedings, and juvenile matters.
 Michigan court records are governed by Michigan Court Rules and are generally public unless specifically sealed by court order or protected by statute.
 The Michigan judiciary operates a statewide case search system, though access and availability vary by court level.

 Property & Public Records